brill-software/brill_server/README.md

 * `local` - Local workstation for development purposes
 * `prod` - Production

 Other Profiles can be defined.
-For example 'dev', 'test', 'integration'.
+For example `dev`, `test`, `integration`.

 ### Application.yml file

-All configuration values are held in the */src/resources/application.yml* file
+All configuration values are held in the `/src/resources/application.yml` file

-This is an example of a section of the application.yml file to configure for the *local* Spring Boot profile.
+This is an example of a section of the **application.yml** file to configure for the **local** Spring Boot profile.

 ```
 ---